GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 The displacement is a single-phase, compressible fluid subject to gravity forces, so we expect the pressure to be constant on the injection face, and to be close to hydrostatic on the opposite plane (x=10).
-We use GEOSX to compute the pressure inside each grid block over a period of time of 100 seconds.
+We use GEOS to compute the pressure inside each grid block over a period of time of 100 seconds.